-A credit risk exposure report is produced monthly for the FIL Life Oversight Group and submitted to the FIL Life Board quarterly which provides information regarding FIL Life's counterparties, their credit ratings, size of the exposures, limit values and any changes to counterparty credit ratings during the period under review.
+A credit risk exposure report is produced monthly for the FIL Life Oversight Group and submitted to the FIL Life Board quarterly which provides information regarding the Company's counterparties, their credit ratings, size of the exposures, limit values and any changes to counterparty credit ratings during the period under review.

-In line with Solvency II regulations, an amount of £4.8m (before diversification benefit) has been included within the SCR counterparty risk for type 1 exposures (banks and reinsurance counterparties) and £3.4m (before diversification benefits) has been included for type 2 exposures.
-The full SCR is set out in Section E.2 below, together with the prior year's requirement.
+In line with Solvency II regulations, an amount of £6.8m (before diversification benefit) has been calculated within the SCR counterparty risk for type 1 exposures (banks and reinsurance counterparties) and £3.0m (before diversification benefits) has been calculated for type 2 exposures (intermediaries and other Group firms).
+The full SCR is set out in E.2, together with the prior year's requirement.